hg8496/rusty-buddy/docs/docs/commands.md

 rusty-buddy chat --one-shot "Need help optimizing memory management" --knowledge
 ```

-### Slash Commands in Chat
+## Slash Commands in Chat

-Within a chat session, enhance your experience with the following slash commands:
+Within a chat session, you can enhance your experience with the following slash commands:

 #### Renew Context

-Refresh the chat context, clearing previous interactions and reloading specified directory files.
+Refresh the current chat context to reload any previous interactions or settings:

 ```
 /renew